cometaj2/hcli_hai/README.rst

 Installation
 ------------

-HCLI hc requires a supported version of Python and pip.
+HCLI hai requires a supported version of Python and pip.

-You'll need an HCLI Connector to run hc.
+You'll need an HCLI Connector to run hai.
 For example, you can use HCLI Core (https://github.com/cometaj2/hcli_core), a WSGI server such as Green Unicorn (https://gunicorn.org/), and an HCLI Client like Huckle (https://github.com/cometaj2/huckle).

 .. code-block:: console